indahmutiah/fundamental-js/README.md

 # Fundamental-js

-Fundamental JS for bootcamp QA instensive by After Office Task1 and Task2
+Fundamental JS for bootcamp QA Automation instensive by After Office Task1 and Task2

 ## Task1